swaminathanj/DSA/Graph.md

 }
 ```

-## 5. Inclue pre- and post-ordering information in DFS implementation
+## 5. Include pre- and post-ordering information in DFS implementation

 The pre- and post-ordering information pertains to recording the first and last visit to a node respectively.
   - Whenever we visit a node for the first time, it is recorded in preorder.